necula01/jax/jax/experimental/mini_jax/README.md

     See below for a longer discussion of this difference between JAX and mini-JAX.
   * Most higher-order primitives (`scan`, `while_loop`) are missing.
-  * There is no support for PyTrees, only floats and tuples of floats can be returned.
+  * There is no support for PyTrees, only floats, tensors of floats, and tuples thereoff can be returned.
   * JIT in mini-JAX here means compiling to an executable Python string, no XLA.
-  * There is no VMAP or PMAP.
+  * There is no PMAP.
   * No support for custom transforms (overriding the transformation for various primitives).
   * no support for `static_argnums` (for JIT) and `argnums` (for GRAD), although